casejs/case-starter/README.md

 # README

-This README would normally document whatever steps are necessary to get your application up and running.
+This README would document whatever steps are necessary to get your application up and running.

+If you need more documentation about the project, please check our full documentation at https://case-app.github.io/docs/#/.

+CASE is an Open-Source Project, feel free to make as many pull-request as you want to contribute it!

 ### Install